Iffen-Yu/iffen-yu.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, Tsinghua University, 2022 to present
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Pure and Applied Mathematics, Tsinghua University, 2018

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* Sep.
+2025 to present: Research Associate
-  * GitHub University
+  * City University of Hong Kong
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Lu Yu

-* Summer 2015: Research Assistant
+* Nov.
+2023 - Feb.
+2024: Quant Researcher Internship
-  * GitHub University
+  * Lingjun Investment
-  * Duties included: Tagging issues
+  * Duties included: Factor Mining. built momentum factors from the data of volume and open interest for opening and closing a position, built weight factors for position management in specific strategies.
-  * Supervisor: Professor Git
+  * Supervisor: Jonathan Liu

 Skills
 ======